What is a Deconstruction? Why Are They Important?

 How Evangelion is a Deconstruction

-Essentially deconstruction is sort of like criticism itself - not all of it is fair, not all of it is on the nose, not all of it is entertaining.
+Deconstruction is like criticism itself - not all of it is fair, not all of it is on the nose, not all of it is entertaining.
 What stands out about some works is that their criticisms of their genre are both accurate and entertaining.
 Neon Genesis Evangelion is an example of such a work, that manages to pull the viewer in emotionally, while offering insightful commentary.
-And the commentary isn't just aimed at anime or just at fighting robot anime, but Evangelion also contains criticism of many aspects of society, and can even be seen as a criticism of human nature itself.
-It questions the fundamental assumption underlying most literature: that humans are heroic, and humanity deserves to be saved by a hero.
+And the commentary isn't just aimed at anime or just at fighting robot anime.
+Evangelion contains criticism of many aspects of society, and criticism of human nature itself.
+It questions the fundamental assumptions underlying most literature: that humans are heroic, and humanity deserves to be saved by a hero, that a hero (usually a young man) will always rise up in a time of greatest need.

 Neon Genesis Evangelion is an anti-anime anime.

-Many people probably miss this about it.
-Not that they're all uneducated rubes who don't know what a deconstruction is.
-It's just that people have an "optimism bias".
-Whenever something or someone feels like it might be making a statement that makes us uncomfortable, people tend to ignore or minimize it.
+Many people probably miss this aspect of Evangelion, that it's not endorsing Shinji's decisions and behavior.
+It's just showing a more realistic version of a teenage boy mecha pilot.
+Not that people missing this critique in the narrative are just uneducated rubes who don't know what deconstruction is.
+But people have an "optimism bias."
+Whenever something or someone feels like it might be making an uncomfortable declaration, people tend to ignore or minimize it.
 This minimizes the discomfort brought on by being challenged.

 Depressed people tend to see things without this bias, so depressed people tend to get more out of Neon Genesis Evangelion.
 They can understand that it's about the inherent cruelty and meaninglessness of life.
 They won't hate it, like more optimistic people would, for not forcing a happy ending.
 Fans like it and celebrate it because it doesn't do what so many other works of fiction do.
 We like seeing an anime that resonates with our own experiences, since so many minimize the struggles or darker aspects of human existence.
 Because, well, most cartoons are made to sell toys.